adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 All numbers are unsigned.

+All values are aligned with respect to the start of the packet.

 Status bytes are `0x01` for OK and `0x02` for error.
 Other values for error may be used for specific commands.

 `0x10` - Read a file